 - Defacing or unauthorized removal of course materials either from the classroom or library;

-- Dishonesty in reporting reading;
+- Falsifying documentation in regard to the reporting of course reading;

 - Signing the roll for someone who is not present in class;

-- Falsifying documentation.
+- Falsifying documentation;